-ding year helps lay dation for tankmen
+ing ding year helps lay dation for tankmen

-In his second year as swim coach, Dick sulvihill led a building year which gave some bod experience to the sophomore-filled squad.
-Enior letterman Bob Carpenter tried his best or his final year at Central, and senior diver bin McCulley finished the season with only ne setback in competition.
-Senior Jeff McGill and junior Don Delbert also put in good performances for the Maroon tankmen.
+In his second year as swim coach, Dick ulvihill led a building year which gave some ood experience to the sophomore-filled squad. enior letterman Bob Carpenter tried his best or his final year at Central, and senior diver ohn McCulley finished the season with only ne setback in competition.
+Senior Jeff McGill nd junior Don Delbert also put in good perormances for the Maroon tankmen.
 CHS finhed 4-12 in dual competition and looks ahead or more successful seasons.